wrosenbaum/ex-post-facto/_teaching/2021s-cosc-273/syllabus.md

 Failure to comply with these terms may result in loss of credit for the assignment or course, as well as possible disciplinary action by the college.

 If you would like to use code that you did not write, be sure to attribute the source of the code in the comments of your code.
 Attribution is required even if you modify the original code.

+**UA.** Your letter grade for the course is unlikely to have any long-term impact on your life.
+However, mastery of the skills and concepts covered in this course will be invaluable in almost any technical field you might pursue.
+Thus, I believe it is never in your interest to cheat in this (or really any) course.
+The long-term benefits of a good grade in this class are negligible, while the cost of not making a good-faith effort to master the material is potentially huge (independent of the ramifications of getting caught cheating).
+The course is designed to be challenging, but if you find yourself struggling to keep up, please reach out to the instructor.

 ### Remark on Remarks